docwhat/itsalltext/DEBUGGING.md

 1. You won't change your normal settings.
 2. Cleanup is easy, just switch profiles back to your normal profile.
-3. It makes debugging problems caused by extensions interacting with IAT.
+3. It makes debugging problems caused by extensions interacting with IAT possible without destroying your day-to-day profile.
 4. You start with default settings for your platform.

 If this sounds good to you, then go read the [managing profiles article](http://support.mozilla.com/en-US/kb/Managing-profiles) in the Mozilla knowledge-base.

-Once you've set up a new debugging profile and are running it by restarting Firefox, then you'll want to go install the version of It's All Text! you'll be debugging.
-You should have either gotten an `.xpi` file directly from Christian Höltje or you can get any previously released version from [Addons.Mozzilla.Org](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/versions/).
+Once you've set up a new debugging profile and are running it by restarting Firefox and activating that profile you'll want to go install the version of It's All Text! you'll be debugging.
+You should have either gotten an `.xpi` file directly from Christian Höltje or you can get any previously released version from [Addons.Mozilla.Org](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/versions/).

 The TL;DR version is to run the following command (for Windows and Linux only, alas):